hmmoode/calculate-sma-and-rsi/README.md

 ## Installation
-You can just upload the code from this website and use it for free.
+You can just install the code from this website and use it for free.

 ## Benefit
 This project offers a straightforward approach to compute basic trading indicators in Python, facilitating analysis of historical data to derive insights for potential trading strategies.